Physics-50/Module-1/docs/week1.md

 **For Module 1 we will all test the same hypothesis.
 The hypothesis we will test is:**

-*"The coefficient of static friction between two surfaces as measured by the critical angle at which an object slips is independent of its mass."*
+*"The coefficient of static friction between two surfaces as measured by the critical angle at which an object slips is independent of the mass of the sliding object."*

 ## Instrumentation